LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/event_study.md

 # Implementations

-All implementations use the same data, which comes from [Stevenson and Wolfers (2006)](http://users.nber.org/~jwolfers/papers/bargaining_in_the_shadow_of_the_law.pdf) by way of [Clarke & Schythe (2020)](http://ftp.iza.org/dp13524.pdf).
+All implementations use the same data, which comes from [Stevenson and Wolfers (2006)](http://users.nber.org/~jwolfers/papers/bargaining_in_the_shadow_of_the_law.pdf) by way of [Clarke & Schythe (2020)](http://ftp.iza.org/dp13524.pdf), who use it as an example to demonstrate Goodman-Bacon effects.
 This data is a balanced panel from 1964 through 1996 of the United States no-fault divorce reforms and female suicide rates.
 You can directly download the data [here](http://www.damianclarke.net/stata/bacon_example.dta).

 Column `_nfd` in the data  specifies the year in which the law went into effect for the respective state.
 We use this column to identify the lead and lags with respect to year of treatment. `pcinc`, `asmrh`, and `cases` are controls.